andersmmg/CityEssentials/README.md

 - **Cash Register:** Store money for customers, or just use it for looks!
 - **Bags:** Store items with quick access from your hotbar
+- **Cash:** 4 denominations of cash with conversion crafting recipes
+- **Mailboxes:** A nice-looking place to get your mail, with a little flag so you know when to check!
+- **Envelopes:** Handy for sending items in one slot

 ### Requirements: